osisoft/AVEVA-Adapter-OPC-UA-Docs/content/configuration/data-source-discovery.md

 - Multiple comma-separated nodeIds are supported.
 - The nodeId specified in the query string must be valid.

-**Note:** The data source might contain tens of thousands of items.
+**Note:** The data source might contain large amounts of items.
 Use the root nodeIds in the query string to browse only items that you need.

 ## Discovery query example